-For keeping yourself healthy, you may be using some herbs to prevent usual sickness.
-The part you may be unaware of is its beneficial effects on canines.
-Majorly, dog owners prefer customized food for dogs and believe them enough for their health.
+To keep yourself healthy, you may use herbs to prevent usual sickness.
+However, you may need to be aware of its beneficial effects on canines.
+Majorly, dog owners prefer customized food for dogs and believe them to be enough for their health.
 However, it is a misconception.
 Dogs require composed food as well.

-According to seasons, you may choose to add various herbs to the regular diet of your dog.
-In the time of summer, you may add some parsley and basil to your dog food.
-Herbs not only improve your dog’s dietary system, but it has got some anti-inflammatory and antioxidant properties.
+You may add various herbs to your dog’s diet according to seasons.
+For example, in summer, you may add some parsley and basil to your dog food.
+Herbs improve your dog’s dietary system and have anti-inflammatory and antioxidant properties.

 Before giving any herb-related diet to your dog, always consult your vet first.
-The guidance of the pet is significant to choosing the ideal herb, which acts as a supplement.
-This supplement has some hidden content that is harmful to health.
+The guidance of the pet is significant in choosing the ideal herb, which acts as a supplement.
+Unfortunately, this supplement has some hidden content that is harmful to health.

 Both types of herbs are available in abundance.
-Some are healthy, and others have side effects against your dogs.
-So, it is significant to know the details of the herbs before using them for your dog.
+Some are healthy, and others have side effects on your dogs.
+So, knowing the herbs’ details before using them for your dog is essential.

-Let us discuss these wonder herbs in detail.
+Let us discuss these wonder herbs for dogs in detail.

 The first on this list is turmeric.
 It has a lot of potent qualities to consider.
-Turmeric is used in Indian cuisine for ages as a flavored item.
-But many are not aware that it has got medicinal usage.
+Turmeric has been used in Indian cuisine for ages as a flavored item.
+But many need to be made aware that it has got medicinal usage.
 It has some hidden content like the following:

 - anti-inflammatory, and

 It also increases bile flow and protects the stomach and liver.
-Thus, help treat health issues like maintaining stomach alignment, disinfecting the wound, detoxifying, even treating conditions like diarrhea and arthritis.
+Thus, help treat health issues like maintaining stomach alignment, disinfecting wound, detoxifying, and even treating conditions like diarrhea and arthritis.

-Generally, the dosage of turmeric prescribed by the vet is one eighth to one-fourth teaspoon per 10 pounds of body weight.
-Consult your vet about the perfection of dosage and usage instructions for your dog.
-Turmeric also works as a blood thinner, so excess usage is adverse for your dog’s anticoagulation process.
+Generally, the turmeric the vet prescribes is one-eighth to one-fourth teaspoon per 10 pounds of body weight.
+You can consult your vet about the perfection of dosage and usage instructions for your dog.
+Turmeric also works as a blood thinner, so excess usage harms your dog’s anticoagulation process.

 For your dog’s diet, always remember to give curly parsley.
 It should be fine-grain in size.
 Parsley contains the toxic element furanocoumarin.
 Hence, excess usage or overdose can be harmful.
-The small amount of parsley becomes healthy for the dogs.
+On the other hand, a small amount of parsley becomes healthy for dogs.
 Parsley is rich in flavonoids, antioxidants, and vitamins A, C, and K.

 Other benefits of parsley for dogs include -breath freshener and stomach soother.
-It works as a toxin remover from the kidney.
+In addition, it works as a toxin remover from the kidney.
 However, it is not recommended for the dog suffering from kidney stones.
 The recommended dosage is half a teaspoonful per 10 pounds of body weight.

 This leafy green herb contains Vitamin A, Vitamin B6, Vitamin C, Vitamin E, and Vitamin K. The essential minerals offer multiple health benefits, including thiamine, niacin, riboflavin, folate, potassium, and zinc.
-The active compound inside this herb acts as an anti-cancer, anti-bacterial, anti-oxidant, antibiotic, and antifungal agent with various benefits.
+In addition, the active compound inside this herb is an anti-cancer, anti-bacterial, anti-oxidant, antibiotic, and antifungal agent with various benefits.

 It has the following properties beneficial for your dog- antimicrobial, antifungal, antiviral, and antioxidant.
-In addition to minerals, it contains elements such as vitamin A, vitamin B complex, vitamin C, and vitamin E. The presence of beta-caryophyllene makes it a useful anti-inflammatory herb.
+In addition to minerals, it contains elements such as vitamin A, vitamin B complex, vitamin C, and vitamin E. In addition, the presence of beta-caryophyllene makes it a useful anti-inflammatory herb.
 So, it has a good effect on arthritis and bowel inflammation.

 A few other beneficial effects of basil are below: